jefflovell/launch-school-js101/study-sessions/109-written-study.md

 This is why when logging `foo.a` the we find that `foo` has been mutated, with `foo.a`'s value being reassigned to `'hi`' but when logging `qux` the value is unchanged.

-## Rev vs Val 2: What does this code do and why?
+## References vs Values Example 2: Const & Object Mutability

+What does this code do and why?

 ```js
 const campus = { state: 'Boston', address: 'North Ave NW' };